MicrosoftDocs/visualstudio-docs/docs/debugger/getting-started-with-the-debugger-cpp.md

    > [!NOTE]
    > The **F5** action is relative to the current execution state of your application.
 If your app isn't running and you select **F5**, the debugger starts your app and continues execution until it reaches the first set breakpoint.
 This behavior maps to the **Debug** > **Start Debugging** command.
 If your app is already running and you select **F5**, app execution continues until the debugger reaches the next breakpoint or end of program.
 This behavior maps to the **Debug** > **Continue** command.

 Breakpoints are a useful feature when you know the line of code or section of code that you want to examine in detail.
-For information on the different types of breakpoints you can set, such as conditional breakpoints, see [Using breakpoints](./using-breakpoints.md).
+For information on the different types of breakpoints you can set, such as conditional breakpoints, see [Use the right type of breakpoint](./using-breakpoints.md).

 ## Step through your code in the debugger